sampotter/butterfly/README.md

 As this library is still in development, these principles are not fully realized yet, but this is the goal.

-See [Intel Embree](https://www.embree.org/) for another example of a library with the style of error handling.
+See [Intel Embree](https://www.embree.org/) for another example of a library with this style of error handling.

 ## Using Emacs lsp-mode